ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 ## Define an intent
 {:#define_intent}

 An intent represents the purpose of a user's input, such as answering a question or processing a bill payment.
-You define an intent for each type of user request you want your application to support.By recognizing the intent expressed in a user's input, the Watson Assistant service can choose the correct dialog flow for responding to it.
+You define an intent for each type of user request you want your application to support.By recognizing the intent expressed in a user's input, the {{site.data.keyword.conversationshort}} service can choose the correct dialog flow for responding to it.
 In the tool, the name of an intent is always prefixed with the `#` character.

 Simply put, intents are the intentions of the end-user.
 The following are examples of intent names.
  - `#weather_conditions`